Rotate Annotations on Android

 StampAnnotation.
-These properties are not part of the PDF specification.
-As such, other PDF readers have no capability to regenerate the appearance of such an annotation if one is edited.
+These properties aren’t part of the PDF specification.
+As such, other PDF readers have no ability to regenerate the appearance of such an annotation if one is edited.
 Rotating these custom text stamps — i.e. the ones containing a

 subtitle — is also not supported by the PSPDFKit SDK.